zacharski/cpsc405/processes.md

-The number `13284` (or whatever you see) is the process identifier Now we take a look in the directory `/proc `where we find a directory with the name of the process identifier.
+The number `13284` (or whatever you see) is the process identifier Now we take a look in the directory `/proc `where we find a directory with the name of the process identifier.
 In this directory there many files and directories but the  one we are currently interested in is the `maps` file.
 Let us take a look at it using the `cat` command

 	cat /proc/13284/maps